boraer/elastic-music-db/README.md

     docker-compose up
 After running the project
  - [ ] it is needed to create Album and Artist indexes via postman collection
- - [ ] It is needed to create indexes in 1 minute because services has a batch service which puts mapping object for objects 1 minute later services is started
+ - [ ] It is needed to create indexes in 1 minute because services has a batch service which puts mapping  for objects 1 minute later services are started

 ## *Modeling the Data*